emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 ### In Stock

-It may seem obvious what's in stock for a store, but display may only represent a portion of what's in stock.
+This may seem obvious, but the store display may only represent a portion of whats actually in stock.
 For the best information, ask the store clerk about their Firefox OS phones in their store.
 A good question to ask might be:

 > "What Firefox OS devices to you have in stock ?"

+and perhaps

+> "Which of those, are on display?"

 ### Out of Stock